vlanjewar213/ResNet50/README.md

 Apply the Trained Classifier On One Test Image
 Make a prediction using the classifier.

-ResNet50 for Marathi Handwritten Numbers implemented by Vrushali Lanjewar
+ResNet50 for Marathi Handwritten Numbers implemented by Vrushali Lanjewar in MATLAB R2019a